djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: 'Stream'
 ---

-Yerba mate powder bears a striking resemblance to pixie dust.
+Donut on top of coffee mug.
+Today's plan includes: deploy some new modules to this site.
+I'll let you know when they're up!
 ============================================================

+18 Feb 2013 | Yerba mate powder bears a striking resemblance to pixie dust.

 17 Feb 2013 | Aw snap.
 Almost missed [committing something](http://github.com/gwenbell) today which would have broken my streak!
 Ha!
 Under the wire.